Second Toe Crossover & MTP Instability — Predislocation Syndrome Michigan

 What Is Second MTP Joint Instability (Predislocation Syndrome)?

 Second metatarsophalangeal (MTP) joint instability — also called predislocation syndrome or plantar plate tear — is a progressive condition where the second toe’s plantar plate (a strong fibrocartilaginous stabilizer at the base of the second toe) tears or degenerates, allowing the second toe to drift upward and medially (toward the hallux).
 Over time, the second toe crosses over the first toe — the “crossover toe” or “floating toe” deformity.
 It is one of the most commonly misdiagnosed causes of second-toe forefoot pain and is frequently confused with Morton’s neuroma, which causes burning and numbness in the same web space but from an entirely different mechanism.
-At Balance Foot & Ankle in Howell and Bloomfield Hills, Michigan, Dr. Tom Biernacki, DPM evaluates and treats second MTP instability.
+At Balance Foot & Ankle in Howell and Bloomfield Township, Michigan, Dr. Tom Biernacki, DPM evaluates and treats second MTP instability.
 Call (810) 206-1402.

 Why the Plantar Plate Tears — Risk Factors